blackbhc/refactor/development-manual/development.md

 you experienced is just like you are using a calculator.
 Namely, press `start` button (the constructor) to start the engine, press `run_with` button to run the engine process your data every time you get some data (from the simulation), and finally press `stop` button (the destructor) to stop the engine, and the machine will save the results for you.
 There are mainly 4 parts of it, a design scheme of the engine (the ini parameter file), a printer (writer with hdf5), a calculator and a monitor.
 For the programmer, the so called virtual analysis engine is the 4 parts, but for the user, the virtual analysis engine is just the monitor.

 In a technical point of view: The virtual analysis engine is a higher level wrapper of other modules, which will combine other modules together to finish the on-the-fly analysis.

+#### Public APIs

+- `monitor.run_with(...)`: the main open API of the monitor class, which can be imagined as a monitor screen of a analysis engine.
+This API with receive the data from the simulation and call the other APIs to finish the on-the-fly analysis.
+- `calculator.run_once`: the API to call the calculator to analysis of the data at one synchronized time step.
+  This function is a wrapper of the previous APIs.
+- `calculator.feedback()`: the wrapper to return a vector of the analysis results' pointers to the monitor, which will be used to write the analysis results into the hdf5 file.
+- `calculator.recv_data(...)`: the API between the companion of the `monitor.push_data(...)` that receive the data from the monitor and the real analysis parts.
+- `calculator.is_active()`: return the value of the status flag, which indicate whether the calculator is active or not.

-#### APIs
+#### Other important APIs

 - `monitor.init()`: initialize the monitor, which will create the output directory if it does not exist, then create the writer objects based on the parameter file.
 This function is aimed to make the constructor of the monitor class more readable.
-- `monitor.run_with(...)`: the main open API of the monitor class, which can be imagined as a monitor screen of a analysis engine.
-This API with receive the data from the simulation and call the other APIs to finish the on-the-fly analysis.
 - transfer the data from the simulation to the virtual analysis engine.
 - `monitor.push_data(...)`: the API between the monitor of the analysis engine, which push the data and the parameter to the virtual analysis engine.
 - `monitor.save()`: the API between the monitor and the writer class, to save the analysis results at each step into hdf5 files.
-- `calculator.recv_data(...)`: the API between the companion of the `monitor.push_data(...)` that receive the data from the monitor and the real analysis parts.
 - `calculator.start()`: start up the analysis engine.
 - `calculator.stop()`: stop the analysis engine, which will free some status flags and resources.
 - `calculator.pre_process(...)`: the wrapper of the pre-process part of the analysis engine, which will be